Sleep education

 OSA afflicts 20 million adult men and women in the United States.
 People who have OSA stop breathing repeatedly during sleep because the airway collapses.

-Airway collapse may be due to such factors as a large tongue, extra tissue in the airway, or decreased muscle tone holding the airway open.
-As a result, air is prevented from getting into the lungs.
-These pauses in breathing can happen 30 times or more per hour.
-When healthy sleep is interrupted in this way, the risk of developing cardiovascular disease and other serious health conditions may increase.
+Airway collapse may be due to factors such as a large tongue, extra tissue, or decreased muscle tone.
+These pauses in breathing can happen 30 times or more per hour, preventing oxygen from reaching your lungs and increasing the risk of cardiovascular disease.

 How do I know if I have OSA?